- When should I apply to PCC?

 - Am I required to have medical insurance?

-Medical insurance may be helpful but is not required for admission.
-The Graf Clinic, which is staffed by medical professionals, is available to on-campus students.
-The purpose of this clinic is to provide residence hall students with health care during regular clinic hours for minor illnesses and injuries.
+The Graf Clinic, staffed by medical professionals, is available to all students and provides health care during regular clinic hours for minor illnesses and injuries.
 After-hours health needs and serious illnesses or injuries are referred to off-campus medical facilities associated with one of three area hospitals.